mourendxu/TD-OpenCV3TOP/README.md

 # TD-OpenCV3TOP
 Touchdesigner OpenCV3 C++ TOP for FaceDetect

-Adding the OpenCV3 FaceDetect Functionality to TD via a C++ TOP.
+C++ Development by Da Xu.
+Demo by [Greg Finger of PLGRM Visuals](https://github.com/gregfinger).

+This plugin adds the OpenCV FaceDetect functionality to TD via a C++ TOP.
+Though OpenCV is already integrated into TD, but it's done via Python, which is not terribly convenient when you have to deal with streams of data.
+This plugin now allows you to pipe data from any TOP straight into the OpenCV algorithms and spit out data in way that can be acted upon immediately.
+It makes the whole process much more streamlined and faster.

+## Release Notes v1.5 3/31/2019
+Yes, we skipped over a few minor versions.
+But since we added quite a few things to this release, we feel we deserve the 1.5.

+- The plugin is now cross-platform.
+We now have binary releases for both Mac and Windows, along with the necessary code and project files to build it on your own.
+- The plugin now supports Touchdesigner Stable and Experimental builds.
+The Experimental builds have implemented a new way of dealing with C++ plugins, and they allow users to use C++ plugins without a Commercial or Pro License.
+Make sure you use the correct binary for the build of TD you are using.
+- Greg Finger has provided a demo toe file for the Experimental builds.
+- Extensive update has been made to the documentation.
+We now in

 This will require a **Commercial or a Pro license** for TD.
 You do gain quite a bit of speed when compared to using Python and the OpenCV that came with Touchdesigner.
 This method is also much more streamlined than the Python approach.